Flights delayed at major airlines after technical outage

-A technical outage is impacting major airlines and causing flight delays that may impact travel.
+Major U.S. airlines are experiencing some delays Monday following a technical glitch at a third-part vendor.

-The Federal Aviation Administration said Monday that several airlines were dealing with computer issues.
-The agency recommended people contact their airline directly for flight information and updates.
+The issue has been resolved, but may cause some a disruption in travel plans.
+There are delays early Monday at airports around the nation including in Chicago, New York, Boston, Atlanta, Miami and Detroit.

-There are delays already at airports across the nation including in Chicago, New York, Boston, Atlanta, Miami and Detroit.
+The Federal Aviation Administration said the technical issue hit a number of airlines and advised travelers to contact airlines directly for flight information and updates.
+Airlines say travelers should check their websites for the latest updates on flights.

-The airline anticipates scattered delays and said that travelers should check its website for the latest updates on specific flights.
+Kate Modolo of Delta said that the outage prevented some of its Delta Connection flights from leaving on time.
+The airline doesn't anticipate flight cancellations.

-Delta, United, American Airlines and Jetblue were also among those affected by the outage.
+American Airlines said the technical issue was related to AeroData, a company that makes aircraft location technology.
+The glitch affected a few of its regional carriers.

-Officials at Minneapolis-Saint Paul International airport said that at least 60 flights were delayed by the outage.
-They were unsure when the backlog of delayed flights would ease.
+Officials at Minneapolist-Saint Paul International Airport said that at least 60 flights were delayed due to the outage.
+They weren't sure when the backlog of delayed flights would ease.

 Southwest's Twitter account was flooded with tweets from frustrated passengers.